 First things first.
 I was diagnosed with General Anxiety Disorder (GAD) about 40 years ago.
 The reality is I’ve had some disorder like this since I was a baby practicing projectile vomiting.
-Later my malady was diagnosed by well-meaning grade-school teachers as “nerves” – the schools called my mom more than once to come get me because I was overly “nervous”, whatever the fuck that meant.
+Later my malady was diagnosed by well-meaning grade-school teachers as “nerves” – the schools called my mom more than once to come get me because I was overly “nervous”, whatever that meant.

-Sometimes my stubborn little friends manifested a lot like agaraphobia, sometimes like obsessive-compulsive behavior.
+Sometimes my stubborn little friend manifested a lot like agaraphobia, sometimes like obsessive-compulsive behavior.
 Sometimes, captured by it, I feel compelled to eat, especially sweets, especially between dinner and bedtime.
 This can feel terribly addictive and out of control, like it’s hunger with a mind of its own, like the Alien will soon explode through my stretched chest.
 Of course, sometimes when it hits the skids for real I can go in the other direction and not eat at all, which presents its own set of problems.
 Although it’s pretty good for the weight, I’ll admit.

 I won’t go too far into panic attacks, which probably need their own article.
 Except to say that, yes, I’ve had a number of them, and yes, they suck amazingly strongly.
 Do you know the saying “There’s nothing to fear except fear itself,” first attributed to Franklin D. Roosevelt in his 1933 inaugural address?
 (And only later to Oingo Bongo in their 1982 album of approximately the same name and later still to a 3rd season episode of The Golden Girls, and never ever to Winston Churchill, who said other famous stuff.)
 (And while I’m thinking about it, the Bene Gesserit had something to say about it in Dune, didn’t they?
 See illustration above.)
 Well, to put the lie to some of that “fear is only” crap, I’m reprinting here a recent excerpt from New York Times senior columnist Jennifer Senior: